To enjoy the full Mail & Guardian online experience: please upgrade your browser

 But Britain's ambassador to Somalia Matt Baugh said last week that both the outgoing president and prime minister had assured him of "their commitment to respect [the] election outcome".

 A candidate needs to take two-thirds of the vote to win outright, otherwise the top four candidates will go into a second round, with a third round of the final two.
-The winner is selected by a simple majority.

 The political developments come as African Union and Somali troops make significant gains against the hardline al-Shabab, although they remain a major threat.
 Ethiopian troops are also battling them from the south and west.